-Generally Admitted Bodies providing a service (including those admitted on a Pass Through basis) will have a guarantor within the Fund that will stand behind the liabilities.
+Generally Admitted Bodies providing a service (including those admitted on a Pass-Through basis) will have a guarantor within the Fund that will stand behind the liabilities.
 Accordingly, in general, the minimum risk approach to funding and termination will not apply for these bodies.

-As above, the Admitted Body is required to carry out an assessment of the level of risk on premature termination of the contract to the satisfaction of the Administering Authority.
-This assessment would normally be based on advice in the form of a "risk assessment report" provided by the actuary to the WPF.
-As the Scheme Employer is effectively the ultimate guarantor for these admissions to the WPF it must also be satisfied (along with the Administering Authority) over the level (if any) of any bond requirement.
-Where bond agreements are to the satisfaction of the Administering Authority, the level of the bond amount will be subject to review on a regular basis.
-In the case of an Admission Body admitted on a Pass Through basis, the requirement to carry out an assessment of the level of risk on premature termination of the contract may be waived at the agreement of the Administering Authority and the Letting Employer who act as guarantor to the Admission Body.
+As above, the Admitted Body is required to carry out an assessment of the level of risk on premature termination of the contract to the satisfaction of the Fund.
+This assessment would normally be based on advice in the form of a "risk assessment report" provided by the Fund Actuary.
+As the Scheme Employer is effectively the ultimate guarantor for these admissions to the Fund it must also be satisfied (along with the Fund) over the level (if any) of any bond requirement.
+Where bond agreements are to the satisfaction of the Fund, the level of the bond amount will be subject to review on a regular basis.
+In the case of an Admission Body admitted on a Pass-Through basis, the requirement to carry out an assessment of the level of risk on premature termination of the contract may be waived at the agreement of the Fund and the Letting Employer who act as guarantor to the Admission Body.